School of Social Work

 - Application Deadlines:

-On-Campus Regular and Advanced Standing Program: October 15 for fall admission
+On-Campus Regular and Advanced Standing Program: UPDATED: November 30th for Fall 2022 entry

 Low-Residency Program: This is an online cohort with 2-3 scheduled face-to-face campus meetings each semester.
 Each cohort completes a three year program and new cohort will be admitted after that three year cycle.
 Please check the School of Social Work or Graduate Admissions website about the next planned admission cycle.